EvilMcJerkface/strudel/epi/README.md

 performance analysis platform, we have designed a simplified version of APIs.

 ### Entity Group Annotations
+In addition to annotations provided by JPA, we introduce the following annotations to represent entity groups (which are analogous to JPA's @Entity, @Id, @IdClass):

 - @Group
 - @GroupId
 - @GroupIdClass

 ### EntityDB: Data Access API
+We provide a simplified data access API (instead of JPA's EntityManager).

-- CRUD operations
+- CRUD operations: read-write operations on a single entity (similar to JPA's find/persist/merge/remove operations).
-- Secondary key access
+- Secondary key access: read operation on multiple entities by specifying a secondary key.
-- Group transactions
+- Group transactions: multi-statement transactions on a single entity group.

 ### Secondary Index
+In order to specify a secondary key of an entity, we provide the following annotation.

 - @Indexes

+The actual way to provide accessibility with a secondary key is specific to implementations.